Book award scam warning signs you shouldn’t ignore

 What to do if you suspect a book award scam

 It could be an honest mistake.
-If that’s the case, the award will be receptive and responsive to assist you.
-If it’s been a long time, and you’ve sent multiple messages to the award without hearing anything back, it’s time to consider the possibility of a scam.
+If that’s the case, they will be receptive and responsive to assist you.
+If it’s been a long time, and you’ve sent multiple messages without hearing anything back, it’s time to consider the possibility of a scam.

 If you have evidence of book award scams, the best thing you can do is share it with others.
 Don't undervalue the power you have as a consumer.
 One option is to tell us about it.
 Book Award Pro tracks these kinds of issues, and we will be able to escalate awareness of this within the industry.